Category: Blog

 An iterative reweighted least squares miracle

-I show what’s really happening in the iterative reweighted least squares updates for logistic regression.
+I show what’s really happening in the iterative reweighted least squares updates for logistic regression described in PRML 4.3.3.

 -